worldbank/repkit/src/mdhlp/reproot.md

 the __prefix()__ prepended if that option is used.
 The default behavior is to not search for roots that are already set up.
 If all globals are already set, then the command does not execute the search for roots.

+__verbose__ makes the command output more information about what roots were found.
+This option is helpful for debugging when trying to figure out what roots are found and not found.

 # Examples